Annik Honoré

-Annik Honoré (12 October 1957 – 3 July 2014) was a Belgian journalist and music promoter best known for her association and affair with Ian Curtis, the former lead singer and lyricist of Joy Division.
+Annik Honoré (12 October 1957 – 3 July 2014) was a Belgian journalist and music promoter best known for her association with Ian Curtis, the former lead singer and lyricist of Joy Division.
 She co-founded record labels Les Disques du Crépuscule and Factory Benelux.

 Early life

 Honoré was born in Mons, Belgium on 12 October 1957.
 As a teenager she became interested in rock music, attending various concerts in London as well as other locations.
 She moved to London in 1979, taking a job as a secretary at the Belgian Embassy.

 In late 1979, Honoré and journalist Michel Duval began promoting musical events at the Raffinerie du Plan K venue in Brussels.
 Joy Division, and Cabaret Voltaire performed on the club's opening night on 16 October.
 A few months later, in 1980, Honoré and Duval founded Factory Benelux as a Continental offshoot of Factory Records as well as Les Disques du Crépuscule, an independent Belgian music label.
 Honoré chose the name "Crépuscule."

-In the summer 1984, she was the tour manager of Front 242 during their American tour.
+In the summer of 1984, she was the tour manager of Front 242 during their American tour.

 Relationship with Ian Curtis

 According to Honoré, in a 2010 interview, her relationship with Ian Curtis, which ended with his death in 1980, was platonic.
 Curtis' widow, Deborah Curtis, has characterised the relationship, which she claims began in August 1979, as an "affair".

-In Control, the Ian Curtis biographical film directed by Anton Corbijn in 2007, Honoré was played by Alexandra Maria Lara.
+In Control, the Ian Curtis biographical film directed by Anton Corbijn in 2007, Honoré was played by Alexandra Maria Lara. and Ian Curtis was played by actor Sam Riley, Lara's husband.